containers/podman/docs/podman-run.1.md

 Restart should be handled via a systemd unit files.
 Please add your podman commands to a unit file and allow systemd or your init system to handle the restarting of the container processes.
-See example below.
+See *podman generate systemd*.

 **--rm**=*true*|*false*